-For dogs the sedation may be as much as is needed to make your companion fall deeply asleep.
-Once sleepy, and when you are ready, we will place an intravenous catheter and administer a dose of barbiturate which will allow your friend to pass.
-If your pet’s health is such that it is not possible to place a catheter we will give a second injection of an anaesthetic agent and let you sit with them a while longer.
-Once they are even more deeply asleep we can administer the barbiturate without the need for intravenous access.
+For dogs, we will place an intravenous catheter and long line, moving away to allow you space for closeness with your friend.
+We can administer a dose of barbiturate through this line.
+This will deepen your friend’s plane of anaesthesia and allow them to pass.
+If your pet’s health is such that it is not possible to place a catheter we can instead move, under anaesthesia, to administer the barbiturate without the need for intravenous access.

-For cats, we will follow the initial sedation with an anaesthetic agent again given under the skin.
-Once deeply asleep and once you are ready we will give the barbiturate either in to a vein or often in to the belly and they will pass.
+For cats, we can give the barbiturate either in to a vein or in to their belly, easing them deeper in to anaesthesia, and they will pass.